If you are interested in growing mango trees, then you’ve come to the right place.

 - Decreasing humidity around the tree leading to decreased disease pressure (Alex recommendation)

-While each bullet point is important, I really want to emphasize the second point.
 If your tree is planted with grass around it, it will become a pain in the ass to keep the turf looking good without harming the tree.
 Mango trees have very loose bark and are easily damaged by nylon string.

 According to the Nashville Tree Conservation Corps: